layr-team/Layr/README.md

 1. `cd` into `/audit` directory
 2. If you haven't already, run `yarn link`  to create a symbolic link between project directory and executable command.
 This only needs to be done once.
 3. Open 3 additional terminal windows or tabs that are also in the `/audit` directory
 4. In the first terminal, `cd` into `server` directory.
-Run `rm/db` first and then run `node node.js`
+Run `rm -r db` first and then run `node node.js`
 5. In the second terminal, `cd` into `server2` directory.
-Run `rm/db` first and then run `node node.js`
+Run `rm -r dbb` first and then run `node node.js`
 6. In the third terminal, `cd` into `client` directory.
-Run `rm/db` first and then run `node node.js`.
+Run `rm -r dbbb` first and then run `node node.js`.
 This boots up the CLI server which will listen for CLI commands.
 Wait for a message to log out saying the CLI is ready before issuing any commands.
 7. In the fourth terminal, `cd` into `client` as well.
 Here we can issue `batchain` CLI commands.
 8. There should be a example file in the `personal` directory, so run `batchain -u ./personal/example.txt`.
 Wait a few seconds for the 24 or so shard files to be written to `server` and `server2` `/host` directories.
 9. Kill the process manually (Control-C) and run `batchain -a ./manifest/$MANIFESTNAME.batchain`.
 Replace `$MANIFESTNAME` with the manifest file name generated on `client/manifest` directory.